Campus Affiliate Patron Policy and Form

 MU students, tutors, faculty, and staff have priority for unreserved use of the room, especially at busy times during the semester.

-- The study rooms may be reserved for two hours at a time.
-Users may place up to two requests a day.
-If additional reservations are needed, contact the Circulation Desk.
+- Are for two hours at a time.
+Users may place up to two requests a day (four hours), for a maximum of five requests per week.

 Study room reservations will be accepted according to the following priorities: